Julien-R44/tuyau/docs/content/docs/client.md

 # Client

-As mentioned in the [installation](./installation.md), we used `createTuyau` to create our client instance.
-This instance will be used to make requests to our API.
-The following options are available:
+As mentioned in the [installation](./installation.md), we used `createTuyau` to create our client instance in our frontend application.
+This instance will be used to make requests to our API, and it will also provide some helpers to generate URLs, check the current route, etc.

+Tuyau client is built on top of [Ky](https://github.com/sindresorhus/ky).

 ## Options

+The `createTuyau` function accepts an object with the following options:

 ### `api`